Leo Soekoto: Biography

 He returned to Indonesia in 1958.
 In 1960 he was appointed professor of moral theology and canon law at Major Seminary of St. Paul Yogyakarta.
 In 1962 he was appointed Rector Seminary Yogyakarta, which is now called Institute of Philosophy-Theology.

 15 November 1966 summoned to Jakarta to assist the Archbishop of Jakarta, Adrianus Djajasepoetra, as the Secretary of the archdiocese.
-Date 25 November 1967 was appointed Vicar General archdiocese Block B concurrently parish priest Kebayoran Baru.
+Date 25 November 1967 was appointed Vicar General archdiocese Blok B concurrently parish priest Kebayoran Baru.